 (gross profit ÷ sales revenue) x 100 = gross profit margin percentage.

 To calculate net profit, deduct from gross profit all other business operating expenses, such as interest and tax.

 Yes.
 Profit margin gives you valuable information about the financial health of your business.
 You can use profit margin to:

-- Assess your business' current performance - if your profit margins are stable, this could tell you that your business is running well.
+- Assess your business' current performance - if your profit margins are stable, your business is likely running well.
 However, decreasing margins could indicate problems and flag up issues around pricing, sales, costs, etc. You may also use profit margins to benchmark your performance against other businesses in your sector or industry.
 See how to measure performance and set targets.

 - Manage your costs - for example, rising costs will show in your profit margin.
 You may want to find ways to reduce waste, manage your resources and deal with hidden costs.
 See how to reduce business costs to increase profits.